 - Authorised investments include any New Zealand or Australian equities (listed or unlisted).
-May also invest in managed funds and other equity-linked securities provided they do not breach any of the constraints within this mandate. - Except for the Default Saver Fund, where the asset sector holds direct (listed or unlisted) equities (i.e. excluding managed funds that are not managed by BIML), no individual security will have a target weighting in the sector which is 12.5% more than the security's respective benchmark index weighting, or, where the equity is not part of the benchmark index, more than 7.5% of the Fund's total exposure to Australasian equities.
-Any equity that is held at greater than 7.5% of the sector and falls out of the relevant benchmark index will not automatically be sold but will be reviewed and may be retained if appropriate.
-For the Australasian Equities sector within the Default Saver Fund, no individual security will represent a weighting in the portfolio which is 5% more than its respective benchmark index weighting, unless the weight is a result of ESG considerations or the excluded investments. - Unlisted equities will normally be held through dedicated separately managed vehicles, reflecting the specialised management required and their diversifying return profile relative to listed equities.
+May also invest in managed funds and other equity-linked securities provided they do not breach any of the constraints within this mandate. - Where the asset sector holds direct (listed or unlisted) equities (i.e., excluding managed funds that are not managed by BIML), no individual security will have a target weighting in the sector which is 12.5% more than the security's respective benchmark index weighting, or, where the equity is not part of the benchmark index, more than 7.5% of the Fund's total exposure to Australasian Equities.
+Any equity that is held at greater than 7.5% of the sector and falls out of the relevant benchmark index will not automatically be sold but will be reviewed and may be retained if appropriate. - Unlisted equities will normally be held through dedicated separately managed vehicles, reflecting the specialised management required and their diversifying return profile relative to listed equities.
 The risk exposure resulting from such vehicles is considered within multi-sector funds' overall risk budget settings and those vehicles' own internal guidelines, reflecting their separate management.
-This exposure may include some overseas companies commercializing New Zealand originated intellectual property, within a strategy focused on New Zealand early-stage businesses. - Foreign currency exposures are normally 50% hedged, but can be actively managed between 0% and 100%, except for the Default Saver Fund where hedging must be between 30% and 70%.
+This exposure may include some overseas companies commercializing New Zealand originated intellectual property, within a strategy focused on New Zealand early-stage businesses.

-- Where the asset sector holds direct equities, a minimum of 10 direct securities to be held at any one time. - No limit on ex-ante tracking error, but ex-post tracking error is expected to be less than 4%, except for any investment in the Booster Tahi LP.
-The ex-post tracking error for the Australasian Equities sector within the Default Saver Fund is expected to be less than 3% on average.
+- Foreign currency exposures are normally 50% hedged, but can be actively managed between 0% and 100%. - Where the asset sector holds direct equities, a minimum of 10 direct securities to be held at any one time. - No limit on ex-ante tracking error, but ex-post tracking error is expected to be less than 4%, except for any investment in the Booster Tahi LP.